aasensios/trustyou-task/README.md

 - Javascript based SPA application on the frontend.
 Any JS based frontend technology and JS version will do.
 Preference - React.
 - No build infrastructure for the web application.
 There will not be time for this (hardcode external JS dependencies)

+## Findings and thoughts during the coding process

+1. Try `Vite` and `pnpm` as project tooling to have a good performance for DX.
+2. Prioritize subtasks: table and pie
+3. Handling of `"nulls"` as json keys in the API responses.
+4. Focus on UX: attractive and useful visualizations

+Remote repository with the codebase of this little project: <https://github.com/aasensios/trustyou-task>

+> I want to see from inside some code repository and some demo of the product